D4NG3R-Danny/RoXtra-Metafile-Comparison/README.md

 This project implements a solution to identify duplicate or similar files.
 Instead of relying on complex AI, it utilizes the existing metadata—specifically the file name and info tags—to compare documents.
 This provides a fast and reasonably reliable method for detecting copies.

+Because of the nature of the project,<ins> this won't be continued in any shape or form </ins>.
+This was just a small improvement of the [PublicAPI implementation](https://github.com/roXtra/PublicAPI) of RoXtra.

 ## API Integration
 The project interacts with the RoXtra API, whose official documentation and examples can be found on their [Github page](https://github.com/roXtra/PublicAPI).
 Their examples primarily use the [httpYac](https://marketplace.visualstudio.com/items?itemName=anweber.vscode-httpyac) and [httpBook](https://marketplace.visualstudio.com/items?itemName=anweber.httpbook) Visual Studio Code extensions.